vista-art/fragmentcolor/ROADMAP.md

 # Roadmap

 Themed checklist organized by minor version.
-Within a minor version, work ships in patch releases as it lands; the roadmap doesn't try to predict patch order — only what's in scope for the milestone.
+Within a minor version, work ships in patch releases as it lands.
+The roadmap doesn't try to predict patch order, only what's in scope for the milestone.

 **Versioning policy.** The minor version is defined by a theme milestone (0.11 = iOS + Android).
-API additions alone do not bump the minor — they land as patches on the current minor.
+API additions alone do not bump the minor; they land as patches on the current minor.
 Breaking changes bump the minor before 1.0.

-**Current priorities.** 0.12.0 shipped the first slice of the asset pipeline early — `Scene` graph, glTF 2.0 loader, PBR materials, unified Lights, first-class Cameras / Models, plus initial KTX2 + 16-bit format dispatch.
+**Current priorities.** 0.12.0 shipped the first slice of the asset pipeline
+early: `Scene` graph, glTF 2.0 loader, PBR materials, unified Lights, first-class Cameras / Models, plus initial KTX2 + 16-bit format dispatch.
 The remaining 0.12.x work below (KTX2 dimension extensions, streaming, Basis Universal, glTF skinning, post-processing templates) lands as